Cowlitz Fish Report

 Cowlitz Restoration and Recovery grant funding is available for hatchery-associated production (HAP) projects or activities that lead to on-the-ground projects.
 The 2024 grant round is closed, but year-round engagement is encouraged to prepare for future grant rounds.

-Last week, Tacoma Power employees recovered 334 winter-run steelhead adults, 107 spring Chinook adults, two spring Chinook jacks, two summer-run steelhead adults, and one cutthroat trout over five days of operations at the Cowlitz Salmon Hatchery separator.
+Last week, Tacoma Power employees recovered 31 winter-run steelhead adults and one coho adult over four days of operations at the Cowlitz Salmon Hatchery separator.

 Cowlitz Fish Stats: